 I was sitting in my car one peaceful morning, waiting to attend my piano lesson, and I felt a gentle breeze blow through the car window as I heard my piano teacher’s wind chimes ring on her front porch.
 A melody immediately started to develop inside my head and I quickly wrote it down before I left for my piano lesson.
 For about a year afterwards the melody kept returning to my mind, though I never took the time to further it.
 Upon my acceptance to Luna Composition Lab, I was asked to write a piece for flute, oboe, clarinet and piano.
 I felt like this was a perfect opportunity to utilize the melody!
 With guidance from my composition mentor for this program, Dr. Kristin Kuster, I decided to start my piece with mellow, high-pitched, atmospheric sounds on the wind instruments to represent the way I felt that peaceful morning I heard the melody.
 As the piece moves along, it starts to change texture and rhythms, morphing into a sound world drastically different from the beginning.
 I knew that in finding a place of physical or mental repose a struggle would ensue between relaxation and peace, and tension and stress.
 I wanted to exemplify what that struggle often feels like for me through the use of the drastic sound world differences.

-Read a Q&A with Charlie.
+Read a Q&A with Jane.

 Composer’s Note: Somatic